Last Updated: March 30, 2023

 Then, there are some areas where car accidents are more common.
 For example, you are more likely to be involved in a fender bender in a city with busy traffic, rather than on a rural country road.

-This is one of the reasons why car insurance prices vary greatly by state.
+This is one of the reasons why car insurance prices vary greatly by state and even by city.

-Every insurance company is trying to determine which applicant has a higher chance of getting into an accident and cost them money in damages.
+Every insurance company is trying to determine which applicant has a higher chance of getting into an accident which costs them money in damages.

 ‘High-risk drivers’ usually get a higher rate than those that have never been involved in an accident or gotten a ticket.